peteroupc/peteroupc.github.io/randomfunc.md

        return ContinuousWeightedChoice(list, weights)
     END METHOD

 If the distribution **is continuous and has a known CDF**, the CDF is usually numerically inverted to generate a random number from that distribution.
-For example, **Python sample code**](https://peteroupc.github.io/randomgen.zip) includes an `integers_from_cdf` method that implements this kind of sampling given a CDF, and a `from_interp` method that generates random numbers from a list of pairs of CDF values and points.
+For example, [**Python sample code**](https://peteroupc.github.io/randomgen.zip) includes an `integers_from_cdf` method that implements this kind of sampling given a CDF, and a `from_interp` method that generates random numbers from a list of pairs of CDF values and points.

-<a id=Inverse_Transform_Sampling></a>
 #### Inverse Transform Sampling

 [**_Inverse transform sampling_**](https://en.wikipedia.org/wiki/Inverse_transform_sampling) is the most generic way to generate a random number that follows a distribution.